cassiesantos/ia3-notion-integration/README.md

 -> notion API requires exact property name matching, which can cause failures if mismatched

 AI USAGE DISCLOSURE
-AI (ChatGPT) was used for debugging initial code and improving validation logic.
+AI (ChatGPT) was used for quick improvement of css, debugging initial code problems, and improving validation logic.
 It was also used to refine frontend behavior like preventing empty submissions.
 I also used YouTube to understand Notion integration better.